ManuelFeller/demo-api/README.md

 ### Prerequisites

-You need the following things installed on the machine you want to run this:
+You need the following things installed on the machine you want to run this on:

 - [nodeJS](https://nodejs.org/en/) in the latest LTS (>= 16.16.0)
 - [Postman](https://www.postman.com/) (or any compatible application that can read the file format - like the VS Code plugin [Thunder Client](https://www.thunderclient.com/)) to utilize the collection of demo api calls